Descanonge/tomate/doc/source/filegroup.rst

 Filegroups
 ==========

-A data object contains one or more :class:`FilegroupLoad<data_loader.filegroup.filegroup_load.FilegroupLoad>`.
+A data object contains one or more filegroup.
 This object manages a couple of tasks.
 It first does the scanning of all datafiles to find the various coordinates values.
 It also manages the loading of the data (actually opening the files).